MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/02-data-protection-compliance.md

 1. On the **Policy mode** page select the option **Turn the Policy on immediately**.
 1. Select **Next**.
 Then select **Submit** > **Done**.
 1. **Outcome**: You have configured a DLP Policy to apply to your agent.
 **Note** this DLP Policy may take anywhere from 2-24 hours to apply.
-The recomendation is to wait for some time before proceeding on to the next task after 24 hours has passed.
+The recomendation is to wait for 24 hours before proceeding on to the next task.

 ## Task 3: Test your DLP Policy via your agent